rchernak1/simple-interest-calculator/README.md

 In this example:
 The principal amount is 1000.
-The rate of interest is 5% per year.
+The rate of interest is 5% per year
-The time is 2 years.
+The time is 2 years
 The resulting simple interest calculated by the script is 100.00.

 License